 It’s a happy chase, though.
 Minnesota’s collection of state parks are very special to our family.
 We step out of the hustle-bustle of everyday life, stow away our devices, strap our sturdy shoes on and immerse ourselves in the natural world.
 We swim and skip rocks.
 We find living history lessons.
 We stop and watch animals.
 We’ve explored a cave, an underground mine and a ghostly quarry.
 We encourage your family to discover these state parks, too, and think one of the best ways to get started is (roughly) in our metro area’s backyard.

-Six Minnesota state parks are located within 60 miles of the heart of Minneapolis and St Paul.
+Eight Minnesota state parks are located within 60 miles of the heart of Minneapolis and St Paul.
+Six of them offer camping.
 An hour’s drive or less.
 The current cost of a daily vehicle permit is $7; an annual permit is $35.
 We share them below with a few highlights of each:

 Afton State Park has bluffs, rolling prairie and a descent to a sandy swimming beach on the river.

 – occasional naturalist programs (such as Universe in the Parks & Archery in the Parks)

 – family friendly: a sandy swimming beach on the St. Croix River, geocache units to borrow